Diagnosing Human-object Interaction Detectors: Introduction

 \subsection{Related Work}

 There are several analysis tools for object detection~\cite{lin2014microsoft,hoiem2012diagnosing,bolya2020tide}.
 The seminal work~\cite{hoiem2012diagnosing} shows how to analyze the influences of object characteristics on detection performance and the impact of different types of false positives.
 But it requires extra annotations to help analyze the impacts of object characteristics, which is unlikely to be scalable in large-scale benchmark datasets.
 TIDE~\cite{bolya2020tide} improves the default evaluation tool provided by the COCO dataset~\cite{lin2014microsoft}.
 It provides a more general framework for quantifying the performance improvement for different false positive and false negative errors in object detection and instance segmentation algorithms.
 Our quantitative analysis of different errors and different tasks in HOI detection is motivated by TIDE~\cite{bolya2020tide}.
-But unlike object detection, the coupled nature of human-object pair detection and interaction classification makes the analysis not trivial.
+Simply extending such toolboxes to HOI detection is not trivial due to the coupled nature of human-object pair detection and interaction classification sub-tasks.
+Moreover, we delve into each of them, examining models' behavior and identifying their bottleneck.

 A similar error diagnosis work~\cite{chen2021diagnosing} is proposed for the video relation detection task, which adopts a similar holistic approach inspired by TIDE~\cite{bolya2020tide}.
 In our diagnosis toolbox, we go beyond the holistic error analysis and also conduct detailed investigations in two different sub-tasks of HOI detection, considering the cascade nature of the HOI detection pipeline.
 In \cite{gupta2015visual}, the authors also define several error types of false positives.
-However, the definition is specifically tailored for the annotation format of the V-COCO dataset, which is not applicable to others.
-In contrast, our analysis is applicable to different benchmark datasets.
+However, the definition is specifically tailored for the annotation format of the V-COCO dataset, which is not generalizable to others.
+In contrast, our analysis is applicable to different benchmark datasets~\cite{chao2018learning,gupta2015visual}.
 In~\cite{kilickaya2020diagnosing}, the authors analyze a specific issue of HOI detection, the long-tail problem of HOI categories and points out limiting factors. \cite{liu2022highlighting} proposes a new metric to advance HOI generalization, preventing the model from learning spurious object-verb correlations.
 Both~\cite{kilickaya2020diagnosing} and~\cite{liu2022highlighting} are complementary to our diagnosis tool and analysis results.